Palestinian in Israel prison ends 100-plus day hunger strike

 “He weighed 104 kilograms (229 pounds) before and now he is 61” kilograms (134 pounds), she added.

 Israel’s Shin Bet security agency said al-Akhras’ detention order was already scheduled to end on Nov.
 26. It would not elaborate.
-A security official, speaking on condition of anonymity because he was not authorized to discuss the matter with the media, said al-Akhras had rejected a similar court proposal last month to release him on Nov.
-26 as long as no new evidence was presented against him.

 The Shin Bet has said al-Akhras was arrested based on information that he is active in the Islamic Jihad militant group and was involved in “activities that endanger public safety.”
 According to the agency, he was arrested five previous times for involvement in militant activities.
 The family denies such involvement.